fdasilva59/Datascience-Sandbox-Installation/README.md

 ## Things to improve
    * check Nvidia installers checksum in the installation script
    * check R studio server checksum in the installation script
-   * replace release candidate versions of Nvidia softwares by stable versions when available
-   * check/improve firewall and secuirty management
+   * check/improve firewall and security management
    * check email/domain name format in the installation script for Let's Encrypt
    * Tensorflow installation : improve CROSSTOOL patch to include path to CUDA directory
    * Solution to the menu display issue with R Studio Desktop / x2goClient ? (on Mac OS X ? )